-1. Core dossiers, external review letters, and supplemental materials are made available to the committee and faculty for review.
+- 1. Letters of review from external evaluators are due to the Chair. - 2.
+Core dossiers, external review letters, and supplemental materials are made available to the committee and faculty for review.

 BETWEEN SEPTEMBER 5 AND SEPTEMBER 30

 - Candidates for promotion with tenure, or promotion reviews, make public presentations of their teaching and research.
 Faculty peer review evaluations are submitted to the Promotion and Tenure Committee. - The Promotion and Tenure Committee completes a preliminary report of the faculty's assessment of each candidate in preparation for a meeting with the eligible faculty for further review and discussion and in preparation for a vote by the eligible faculty.